-We are committed to hearing from our communities and we will keep you posted when the sessions are rescheduled.
+We are committed to hearing from our communities and will let you know when the sessions are rescheduled.

-In the meantime, you can have your say via the survey and interactive map below, until 1 June 2020.
+In the meantime, you can have your say via the interactive map and survey below, until 1 June 2020.

 For more information on COVID-19 you can refer the Victorian Department of Health and Human Services website: https://www.dhhs.vic.gov.au/coronavirus

 Hover over the icons on the RCS Local Area Map below to view information about each Local Area.
-Then provide your feedback by completing the survey below.
+Then you can provide your feedback about Local Areas and other aspects of the RCS, in the survey below.

 Privacy Collection Notice